joshzcold/python.nvim/README.md

 Python Tools for Neovim

 > [!WARNING]
-> This plugin is currently in progress and is subject to bugs
+> This plugin is currently in alpha status and can be subject to breaking changes
 > Please file issues when found and feel free to contribute

 ## Installation

 <details>
 <summary>lazy.nvim</summary>

+**Example Config**

 ```lua
 return {